Generative design: Use in sustainable design

-Generative design in additive manufacturing
+Use in additive manufacturing

-Additive manufacturing (AM) is a process that creates physical models directly from 3D data by joining materials layer by layer.
+Additive manufacturing (AM) is a process that creates physical models directly from three-dimensional (3D) data by joining materials layer by layer.
 It is used in industries to produce a variety of end-use parts, which are final components designed for direct application in products or systems.
 AM provides design flexibility and enables material reduction in lightweight applications, such as aerospace, automotive, medical, and portable electronic devices, where minimizing weight is critical for performance.
 Generative design, one of the four key methods for lightweight design in AM, is commonly applied to optimize structures for specific performance requirements.

 Generative design can help create optimized solutions that balance multiple objectives, such as enhancing performance while minimizing cost.
 In design for additive manufacturing (DfAM), multi-objective topology optimization is used to generate a set of candidate solutions.
 Designers then assess these options using their expertise and key performance indicators (KPIs) to select the best option for implementation.

-However, integrating AM constraints (e.g.,speed of build, materials, build envelope, and accuracy) into generative design remains challenging, as ensuring all solutions are valid is complex.
+However, integrating AM constraints (e.g., speed of build, materials, build envelope, and accuracy) into generative design remains challenging, as ensuring all solutions are valid is complex.
 Balancing multiple design objectives while limiting computational costs adds further challenges for designers.
 To overcome these difficulties, researchers proposed a generative design method with manufacturing validation to improve decision-making efficiency.
 This method starts with a constructive solid geometry (CSG)-based technique to create smooth topology shapes with precise geometric control.
 Then, a genetic algorithm is used to optimize these shapes, and the method offers designers a set of top non-dominated solutions on the Pareto front for further evaluation and final decision-making.
 By combining multiple techniques, this method can generate many high-quality solutions with smooth boundaries at lower computational costs, making it a practical approach for designing lightweight structures in AM.

 Building on topology optimization methods, software providers introduced generative design features in their tools, helping designers set criteria and rank solutions.
-Industry is driving advancements in generative design for AM, highlighting the need for tools that not only offer a range of solution choices but also streamline workflows for industrial use.
+Industry is driving advancements in generative design for AM, highlighting the need for tools that not only offer a range of solutions but also streamline workflows for industrial use.